Skip to content

 • Add GCUniPlugin dependency library

-In the Xcode project, select the project name in the left directory, click the "+" button in TARGETS -> Build Phases -> Link Binary With Libaries, then click Add Other -> Add Files..., and open the GCUniPlugin/ios/ dependency library directory.
-Select FTMobileSDK.xcframework and GC_UniPlugin_App.xcframework in the directory, and click open to add the dependency library to the project.
+In the Xcode project, select the project name in the left directory, and in TARGETS -> Build Phases -> Link Binary With Libaries, click the "+" button.
+In the pop-up window, click Add Other -> Add Files..., then open the GCUniPlugin/ios/ dependency library directory, select FTMobileSDK.xcframework and GC_UniPlugin_App.xcframework in the directory, and click open to add the dependency library to the project.

 When SDK Version < 0.2.0: In TARGETS -> General -> Frameworks,Libaries,and Embedded Content, find FTMobileSDK.xcframework and change the Embed method to Embed & sign.